Share this:

 Angela Davis

-In this classic book, the author creates a compelling study of the women’s liberation movement in the United States, from abolitionist days to the present, which demonstrates how it has always been hampered by the racist and classist biases of its leaders.
+The author, Angela Davis, creates a compelling study of the women’s liberation movement in the United States from abolitionist days to the present.
+The study demonstrates how it has always been hampered by the racist and classist biases of its leaders.

 Killing Rage